-If the ELT(DT) has an external power source that is used to power it or some parts of it when it is in the ARMED mode of operation, as defined in section 4.5.6.1 of document C/S T.001, this power source shall be set to the minimum voltage of the external power source, as specified by the beacon manufacturer during testing.
+If the ELT(DT) has an external power source, as defined in section 4.5.11 of document C/S T.001, that is used to power the main beacon electronics when it is in the ON or ARMED mode of operation, as defined in section 4.5.6.1 of document C/S T.001, the beacon shall be tested as per section A.2.10.
 For ELT(DT)s where tests refer to the beacon under test being 'off' or 'deactivated' or being 'turned on for 15 minutes prior to the start of a test', these conditions shall be taken to mean that the ELT(DT) is in its ARMED mode of operation.